4-Port Ethernet Line Breaker with relay controlled Ethernet ports and integrated I/O module

 Secure Remote Maintenance

 With the increasing degree of networking between machines and industrial facilities, the need for remote maintenance access to optimize costs is likewise growing.
-At the same time, this raises the risk of cyber attacks, especially if systems with insufficient security mechanisms or legacy systems are deployed.
+At the same time, this raises the risk of cyber attacks, especially if systems with deprecated security mechanisms or legacy systems are deployed.

 With ipELB, network connectivity can be provided and monitored for secure remote maintenance.
 If momentarily not required, the maintenance connection can be physically disconnected.
-Thus potential attackers have no opportunity to exploit the idle port to infiltrate malicious code.
+Thus potential attackers have no opportunity to exploit the idle port to implant malicious code.

 System configuration is completely performed in a web browser.
 No other special configuration tools are required.
 A conventional notebook with a